 How can I receive online credit card payments in Cambodia?

-This overview is focused on services that allow receiving international credit card payments to a Cambodian bank account.
-P2P money transfer services or e-wallets such as Wing, Pi Pay or PayGo are not covered here.
-It is worth noting that all the solutions presented below are only available to registered Cambodian businesses or organizations.
+This overview focuses on services that allow receiving international credit card payments to a Cambodian bank account.
+We will not cover P2P money transfer services or e-wallets such as Wing, Pi Pay or PayGo in this article.
+While most available payment solutions require a registered Cambodian business or organization, iPay88 also accepts startups that have submitted their business registration and are waiting for the approval.

 In 2017, we have released GetLoy Payments, a payment solution integration platform for Cambodian payment gateways providing a one-stop API to accept payments in Cambodia.
 One of the most popular features of GetLoy is the ability to send payment links thru e-mail, Facebook Messenger or other IM to request payment.
 Read more in our press release.